ndrewtl/airspace-jekyll/_posts/2017-11-23-tutorials.md

 ## Mapping species occurrence records
 #### By Gergana Daskalova

-__The aims of this tutorial are to download species occurrence data from GBIF using the `rgbif` package, and then plot the data.
+__The aims of this tutorial are to download species occurrence data from GBIF using the `rgbif` package and then plot the data.
 We will also learn how to create a map with a top-down view of the world, as the species we've chosen, Arctic fox, is found in the Northern hemisphere.__

 <center> <img src="{{ site.baseurl }}/img/fox_map.png" alt="Img" style="width: 500px;"/>   <img src="{{ site.baseurl }}/img/fox_map2.png" alt="Img" style="width: 500px;"/></center>
 <center>Arctic fox occurrences based on available data from the Global Biodiversity Information Facility (GBIF).</center>